 (2) The pitch of the chain

-However, as mentioned in the above section: the larger the pitch, the greater the dynamic load caused by the change of the chain speed and the impact of the chain link into the sprocket, which in turn reduces the chain carrying capacity and life.
+The theoretical carrying capacity increases with an increase in the pitch of the chain.
+However, as mentioned in the preceding section, a larger pitch results in a greater dynamic load caused by the change in chain speed and the impact of the chain link into the sprocket.
+This, in turn, reduces the chain’s carrying capacity and lifespan.
+Therefore, it is advisable to use a small pitch chain whenever possible.

-The actual effect of selecting a small pitch multi-row chain during heavy load is often better than selecting a large pitch single-row chain.
+In fact, when handling heavy loads, choosing a small pitch multi-row chain often proves to be more effective than selecting a large pitch single-row chain.

 (3) Center distance and chain length

-According to the formula of the tape drive length, the number of links thus calculated must be rounded to an integer, preferably as an even number.
+The length of the chain is typically expressed in terms of the number of chain segments.
+Using the formula for determining tape drive length, the number of links calculated should be rounded to an integer, preferably an even number.

-Using the above formula, we can solve the formula for finding the center distance a.
+With the above formula, it is possible to calculate the center distance a.

-In order to facilitate the tension of the chain and the adjustment chain, the center distance should generally be designed to be adjustable;
+To facilitate chain tensioning and adjustment, the center distance should generally be designed to be adjustable or include a tensioning device.